 Policy 520 (Student Surveys - Annual Notice, 2017-2018): Occasionally, Minnesota Transitions Charter School (MTCS) utilizes surveys to obtain student opinions and information about students.
 The purpose of this policy is to establish the parameters of information that may be sought in student surveys.
-Student surveys maybe conducted as determined necessary by MTCS.
+Student surveys may be conducted as determined necessary by MTCS.
 Surveys, analyses, and evaluations conducted as part of any program funded through the U.S. Department of Education must comply with 20 U.S.C. § 1232h.
 MTCS must give parents the opportunity to review the survey and to opt their students out of participating in the survey.

-Policy 534 (School Meals): The purpose of this policy is to ensure that students receive healthy and nutritious meals through the Minnesota Transitions Charter School's (MTCS) nutrition program and that MTCS employees, families, and students have a shared understanding of expectations regarding meal charges.
-The policy seeks to allow students to receive the nutrition they need to stay focused during the school day and minimize identification of students with insufficient funds to pay for a la carte items or second meals as well as to maintain the financial integrity of the school nutrition program.
+Policy 534 (Unpaid Meal Charges): The purpose of this policy is to ensure that students receive healthy and nutritious meals through Minnesota Transitions Charter School's (MTCS) nutrition program and that MTCS employees, families, and students have a shared understanding of expectations regarding meal charges.
+The policy seeks to allow students to receive the nutrition they need to stay focused during the school day and minimize identification of students with insufficient funds to pay for school meals as well as to maintain the financial integrity of the school nutrition program.